chi-initiative/kora-documentation/docs/records/importing_multi_form_records.md

 title: Importing Multi Form Records
 ---
 # Importing Multi Form Records
-If you want to import your forms into more than one form, then you will have to format your records in a particular way.
+If you have multiple records that you want to import into multiple forms, Kora provides a way to import all of those records at once.
+Rather than performing multiple imports to submit records into a form, you may perform one multiform record import.
+This will require formatting your records in a particular way.
 This is a slightly different process than [importing records into a single form](../records/importing_a_record.md).
 You will have to format your records correctly into a csv, json or xml file.
 Examples of the correct file formats are provided in the *File Formatting* section below.

 ## Navigating to the Import Page
 Navigating to *Import Multi Form Records* page can take place from either the [dashboard](../projects/accessing_and_managing_projects_from_the_dashboard.md) or from a project's homepage.